ZackTarantinoWoolson/AdventOfCode/Day2_Cube_Conundrum/DayTwo.md

 ### Part 2:

 Part 2 Reults needed:
-Which games would have been possible if the bag contained only 12 red cubes, 13 green cubes, and 14 blue cubes?
-Sum of Game IDs
+Find the minimum need cubs of each color, multiply those numbers together.
+What is the sum of the power of these sets?

 Tasks:
-- 1: Compile list of highest number of cubes per color, per game
+- 1: Compile list of lowest possible number of cubes per color, per game -- Already have this as the Highest number of cubes is also the lowest possible cubes
-- 2: Compare highest number of cubes against the max number
+- 2: Record Game IDs and add/multiply them together

-- 3: Record Game IDs and add them together
+Part 2 passed at 10:38 PM 12/4